jacka7901/PopularSubs/README.md

 - [ ] Automatically update data every 15 minutes
 - [ ] Run on a cloud server 24/7
 - [ ] Create a GUI
-- [ ] Implement a web framework to allow others to view data in real-time.
+- [ ] Implement a web framework to allow others to view data in real-time online.